Hit-And-Run Accident Attorneys

 Being involved in a car accident is never a fun experience, but when the driver who hit you flees the scene, you can find yourself wondering what comes next.
 How will you be able to file a claim with their insurance company if you weren’t able to get their name or contact information?
 Will you be on the hook for your medical bills and vehicle repairs?
 Will the police be able to find and penalize the hit-and-run driver?

-At Shevlin Smith, we know that hit-and-run accidents raise more questions than answers.
+At Shevlin Smith, P.C., we know that hit-and-run accidents raise more questions than answers.
 The good news is that you can usually recover compensation after a hit-and-run accident by filing a claim with your own insurance provider.
-Our Fairfax, VA hit-and-run accident attorneys can guide you through this process and provide the information and representation you need to move forward.
+Our Fairfax hit-and-run accident attorneys can guide you through this process and provide the information and representation you need to move forward.

-What Constitutes a Hit & Run in VA?
+What Constitutes A Hit And Run In Virginia?

 In both Virginia and Washington, D.C., a “hit-and-run” is a criminal offense that occurs anytime a person leaves the scene of an accident without stopping.
 You are required by law to stop after an accident and provide your name and insurance information, as well as render reasonable aid to anyone who is injured.

-Is Hitting a Parked Car and Leaving the Scene of the Accident Considered a Hit & Run?
+Is Hitting A Parked Car And Leaving The Scene Of The Accident Considered A Hit And Run?

 It is also considered a “hit-and-run” when someone crashes into a parked car or unattended property and leaves without identifying him or herself as the driver.
 In other words, if a person collides with your car but fails to leave a note, this constitutes a hit-and-run.